petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/account-users-and-roles-apis.md

 ## Associate a User to an Account Role

-You can associate a User with a specific Account Role.
-Replace `1234` with your Account's ID.
-Replace `5678` with your Account Role's ID.
-Replace `9012` with your Account User's ID.
+You can associate a user with a specific account role.
+Replace `1234` with your account's ID.
+Replace `5678` with your account role's ID.
+Replace `9012` with your account user's ID.

 ### AccountRole_POST_UserAssociation.sh